 Students are increasingly independent with analysis of assessments, care planning, care implementation and evaluation.
 They encourage client decision making and integrate this into the plan of care.
-At this level, students generally take at least 75% of the preceptor's workload.
+At this level, students generally take at least 75% of the preceptor's workload and the majority of students can manage the full workload with assignment of same tasks back to the RN or LPN.
 Full workload for a group of patients provides opportunity for students to be organized that includes "forecasting and front loading."
 Full scope of practice experience at this level may mean that students take a lesser patient load so that students can focus on holistic care which indicates collaboration with doctors and other health care workers, and making decisions in relation to patient care and discharge planning.
 Students will need assistance when there is a rapid change in patient status.